Skip to main contentScroll Top

 It shines well!

-It was only the next day that the head monk of the pagoda decided to assess the damage.
-While rubbing the mud to try to wash the statue, he distinguished a crack in the stucco layer, revealing a shiny metal underneath.
-It was then that after all these years, when the initial ploy in Ayutthaya had been completely forgotten, it was realized that this innocuous statue was in fact solid gold.
+It wasn't until the following day that the head monk of the pagoda decided to assess the damage.
+While scrubbing away the mud to free the statue, he noticed a crack in the stucco layer, revealing a glossy coating beneath.
+It was then, after all these years, the initial scheme in Ayutthaya having been completely forgotten, that it was realized that this seemingly innocuous statue had in fact concealed a true treasure.

-When the news spread around the city, the temple acquired a reputation and attendance that has never waned since.
-The current building where the statue is located was built specially in 2010 to provide a shelter worthy of the name.
+When the news spread throughout the city, the temple acquired a renown and popularity that has never waned.
+The current building housing the statue was built specifically in 2010 to provide a fitting home for the temple.

 Entrance fee: 100฿ for the Buddha / 200฿ to also see the museum